 Fall 2020 will be an on-campus semester with as much in-person instruction as restrictions of space, health and safety allow.

-We will maximize in-person classes as much as possible, especially for courses such as labs and performance-based courses.
+We will maximize in-person classes as much as possible, especially for courses with labs and performance-based curriculum.

 Undergraduates with questions or concerns should consult with their academic advisors or college office, and graduate students should consult with their advisors or the Graduate College.